dnxware/dnxware-org/discovery/README.md

 The information obtained from service discovery is not considered sensitive security wise.
-Do not return secrets in metadata, anyone with access to the Prometheus server will be able to see them.
+Do not return secrets in metadata, anyone with access to the dnxware server will be able to see them.

 ## Writing an SD mechanism

 ### The SD interface

-A Service Discovery (SD) mechanism has to discover targets and provide them to Prometheus.
-We expect similar targets to be grouped together, in the form of a [target group](https://godoc.org/github.com/prometheus/prometheus/discovery/targetgroup#Group).
-The SD mechanism sends the targets down to prometheus as list of target groups.
+A Service Discovery (SD) mechanism has to discover targets and provide them to dnxware.
+We expect similar targets to be grouped together, in the form of a [target group](https://godoc.org/github.com/dnxware/dnxware/discovery/targetgroup#Group).
+The SD mechanism sends the targets down to dnxware as list of target groups.

 An SD mechanism has to implement the `Discoverer` Interface:
 ```go